postmanlabs/labs-docs/v6/postman/collections/managing_collections.md

 ### Navigate through collections

-Click on a collection to show or hide the requests that comprise the collection.
+Click on a collection to show or hide the requests that comprise the Collection.
 Use the up and down arrow keys on your keyboard to navigate through the collections.

 ### Edit and view collection details